google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/creating_visualizations_checklist.rst

 .. image:: figures/creating_visualizations_checklist.png
    :align: center
-   :alt: A summary checklist of visualization concepts that are listed below.
+   :alt: A summary checklist for reading visualizations, listed below.

 1.  **Why** are you making this visualization?
 What **point** do you intend to